Semipositivity theorems for moduli problems: Proof of theorems

 in \cite[4.14]{kollar} is different from the map

 in the proof of \cite[4.13.~Lemma]{kollar} from the Hodge theoretic viewpoint.
-Note that $D'$ and $Z'$ are smooth by the construction.
+Note that $D'$ and $Z'$ are smooth by construction.
 In general, $E$ and $X$ are {\em{singular}} in \cite[4.14]{kollar}.
-Koll\'ar informed the author that the semipositivity of $(f\circ g)_*\omega_{X/C}(E)$ can be checked with the aid of the classification of semi log canonical surface singularities.
-Note that his arguments only work for the case when the fibers are surfaces.
-Anyway, we do not pursue them here because the semipositivity of $(f\circ g)_*\omega_{X/C}(E)$ is a special case of Theorem \ref{main2} when $f\circ g$ is projective. \end{say}
+Koll\'ar informed the author that the nefness of $(f\circ g)_*\omega_{X/C}(E)$ can be checked with the aid of the classification of semi-log-canonical surface singularities.
+Note that his arguments only work for the case where the fibers are surfaces.
+Anyway, we do not pursue them here because the nefness of $(f\circ g)_*\omega_{X/C}(E)$ is a special case of Theorem \ref{ff-thm1.10} when $f\circ g$ is projective. \end{say}